 Overview

 SubPlanUpdate is a data structure that is used to report changes in status of a sub-plan during plan execution.
-It is returned in the context of the MPS Plan Execution Control service MonitorSubPlanExecution and GetSubPlanStatus operations.
+It is returned in the context of the MPS Plan Execution Control service monitorSubPlanExecution and getSubPlanStatus operations.

 Sub-plans are not defined as objects within the MPS model.
 Individual activities within a Plan may be associated with a single sub-plan via its Identifier.
 The plan execution function is responsible for managing and reporting sub-plan status associated with relevant Plan Execution Control service operations, if supported.